 Conflict of Interest (COI)

 The term “conflict of interest (COI) in research” refers to situations where reasonable observers would believe that an investigator’s outside financial interest/s or obligation/s have the potential to inappropriately influence his/her judgment or actions in designing or conducting or reporting research or cause harm to human subjects participating in a research project.
 Such situations could also affect how staff are hired and how materials are procured.
 Similarly, “conflict of commitment in research” refers to situations where the external activities, either paid or unpaid, interfere with an investigator's primary research obligation and commitment to the university.
 Both occur when university members are in a position to derive personal benefit from actions or decisions made in their official capacity.
 Conflict of interest/commitment situations are inevitable because NJIT community members often interact in their private consulting/public service capacities with industry, government, community groups, and professional organizations.
 Being in this situation is not unethical, but not recognizing and not reporting them is, and this could tarnish the reputation of the researcher, his/her department, the institution, and also result in fines and loss of funding/employment.
-To protect against actual conflicts of interest and commitment and to guard against any perceived conflicts, every NJIT researcher must disclose his/her external professional activities and any financial interests in entities that he/she and his/her immediate family members may have that are related to his/her institutional responsibilities.
+To prevent actual conflicts of interest and commitment as well as to avoid any perceived conflicts, all NJIT researchers must disclose their external professional activities and any financial interests in entities that they or their immediate family members may have that are related to their institutional responsibilities.
+Additionally, NJIT researchers are not allowed to hire or directly supervise relatives, including but not limited to spouses, parents, children, siblings, in-laws, or any other family members, in order to uphold objectivity and prevent nepotism in the workplace.

 Federal regulations require any investigator applying for or receiving funding from the Public Health Service (PHS) (including the National Institutes of Health and the Centers for Disease Control and Prevention), sponsors adopting the PHS regulations, or the National Science Foundation (NSF) must submit a financial conflict of interest (COI) disclosure form at least once annually.
 NJIT also requires the completion of this information each time a research proposal is submitted for external funding.
 Additionally, NJIT researchers who are responsible for the design, conduct, or reporting of NIH funded research are required to take COI training at least every four years.